What do we do?

 What are we working on?

-- Complete data collection of state laws and policies relevant to pregnant and postpartum people )
+- A state and federal policy clearinghouse of laws and policies relevant to pregnant and postpartum people

-- Host quarterly national network calls for practice-based experts (such as doulas from prison doula programs)
+- Quarterly national network calls for practice-based experts (such as doulas from prison doula programs)

-- Host public webinars showcasing public health professionals working with justice-involved populations
+- Public webinars showcasing public health professionals working with justice-involved populations

-- Collect and share syllabi from MCH- and criminal justice-relevant courses taught by CoE faculty
+- Collection and sharing of syllabi from MCH- and criminal justice-relevant courses taught by CoE faculty

-- Develop a web-based learning module that summarizes key issues
+- A web-based learning module that summarizes key issues

 How are we partnering with community organizations, doula programs and others?

-The collaborative plans provide training, technical assistance, and any working on “products” (briefs, reports, videos, etc.) for practitioners working with JIWC.
+The collaborative provides training, technical assistance and assistance working on “products” (briefs, reports, videos, etc.) for practitioners working with JIWC.

 How are students getting involved?

 Students affiliated with our MCHB-funded CoEs or Catalyst programs are integral to carrying out collaborative activities.
-Students participate in calls, and are involved in all our efforts, and receive formal and informal mentoring and coaching.
+Students participate in calls, are involved in all our efforts and receive formal and informal mentoring and coaching.